carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 as the flow of data are written differently.
 DSL1 workflows are also written in a single script, unlike DSL2 workflows which can be spread across many files.
-This lesson will focus on the DSL2 syntax, as it is the more up-to-date way of writing Nextflow workflows.
+This lesson will focus on the DSL2 syntax as, after the DSL1 to DSL2 transition period is over, it will become the default way of writing Nextflow workflows.

 ### Processes, Channels, and Workflows